Sophianick/Novamart-Retail-Stores-Sales-and-Profitability-Analysis/README.md

 - Customer Insights
   ![Customer Insight](Customer_Insight.png)

-This dashboard provides a comprehensive and user-friendly view of business performance, enabling stakeholders to make informed decisions.
+This dashboard provided a comprehensive and user-friendly view of the business performance, so the Stakeholders can know what is happening and make informed decisions
+## Recommendations
+Reduce agressive discount strategies.

+Restrict aggressive discounting on Tables and Bookcases.

+Review cost and logistics structure within low-performing regions.

+Increase Promotion on Technology Products.

+Replicate strategy that works for high performing regions across weaker regions